The Bible continues to

 will fail and the judgment of God will make sure that nothing works out for the

-you.
-Verse twenty says it very well, They fought
+will be against you.
+Verse twenty says it very well, They

-God will use nature (He controls nature), as it says in the first part of verse
+God will even use nature (He controls nature), as it says in the first part of

-twenty-one, The river of Kishon swept them away.
+verse twenty-one, The river of Kishon swept them

-Once God is against the evil one, they will lose their strength, as it also
+away.
+Once God is against the evil ones, they will lose their strength,

-says in verse twenty-one, thou hast trodden down
+as it also says in verse twenty-one, thou hast

-Once God rises up against an evil person, what they once relied upon for
+broken.
+Once God rises up against an evil person, what they once relied

 Of course, people still